 Sign up for our newsletter and get the best travel tips delivered right to your inbox.

 There is no such thing as a perfect safety guide, as things change quickly.
-The question of “Is Chicago Safe?” will ALWAYS have a different answer depending on who you ask.
+The question of “How dangerous is Chicago?” will ALWAYS have a different answer depending on who you ask.

 The information in this safety guide was accurate at the time of writing.
 If you use our guide, do your own research, and practice common sense, you will probably have a wonderful and safe trip to Chicago.